Patient education: High-fiber diet (Beyond the Basics)

 The recommended amount of dietary fiber is 20 to 35 grams per day.
 By reading the nutrition label on packaged foods, it is possible to determine the number of grams of dietary fiber per serving (figure 1).

 Dietary sources of fiber — The fiber content of many foods, including fruits and vegetables, is available in the table (table 1).
 Breakfast cereals can be a good source of fiber.
 Some fruits and vegetables are particularly helpful in treating constipation, such as prunes and prune juice.

 Other sources of fiber — For those who do not like high-fiber foods such as fruits, beans, and vegetables, a good source of fiber is unprocessed wheat bran; one to two tablespoons can be mixed with food.
 One tablespoon of wheat bran contains approximately 1.6 grams of fiber.

 In addition, a number of fiber supplements are available.
 Examples include psyllium, methylcellulose, wheat dextrin, and calcium polycarbophil.
 The dose of the fiber supplement should be increased slowly to prevent gas and cramping, and the supplement should be taken with adequate fluid.
 The fiber in these supplements is mostly of the soluble type.

 Adding fiber to the diet can have some side effects, such as abdominal bloating or gas.
 This can sometimes be minimized by starting with a small amount and slowly increasing until stools become softer and more frequent.

 However, many people, including those with irritable bowel syndrome, cannot tolerate fiber supplements and do better by not increasing fiber in their diet.
-(See "Patient information: Irritable bowel syndrome (Beyond the Basics)".)
+(See "Patient education: Irritable bowel syndrome (Beyond the Basics)".)